gohugoio/hugo/content/en/contribute/development.md

 ## Prerequisites

-To build the extended edition of Hugo from source you must:
+To build the extended or extended/deploy edition from source you must:

 1. Install [Git]
 1. Install [Go] version 1.23.0 or later